madetech/blog/posts/semantically_stable_test_suite.md

 ### The customer cares about high-level policy.

 High-level policy is the business logic.
 It is the logic which in an accounting system, calculates tax on an invoice, and knows about double-entry accounting.
-As such it is the application code that both you and the customer you care about.
+As such it is only this application code that both you and the customer care about.

 In this world of high-level policy, we do not concern ourselves with low-level detail like databases, and web-frameworks.
 These are things that only programmers care about, these details only get in the way of describing the problem domain at hand.